AmrutaBhuskute06/US_Accidents_Analysis/README.md

 The original US_Accident data can be accessed on: https://www.kaggle.com/sobhanmoosavi/us-accidents

-Number of Hospitals across United States: https://www.kaggle.com/carlosaguayo/usa-hospitals
+The original number of hospitals across United States data can be accessed on: https://www.kaggle.com/carlosaguayo/usa-hospitals

 ## Project Objectives
 The purpose of our analysis is to build a model that focuses on the states where the rate of accidents are highest and are the most severe.